CLICK AN IMAGE FOR LARGER VIEW

 After returning to Turkey in 1976 to complete his Turkish military obligation and retain his Turkish citizenship, Bora spent years doing research into the dances of his native Turkey with the Turkish State Folk Dance Ensemble, and collecting dances and music in Turkish villages.

-Bora has taught at most of the major folk dance camps across north America, such as and Holiday Camp, the San Diego State University Folk Dance Conference, Santa Barbara Folk Dance Conference, and Stockton Folk Dance Camp in California, and at many colleges and universities.
-He has taught in Taiwan, Hong Kong, Japan, and Australia.
+Bora taught at most of the major folk dance camps across north America, such as and Holiday Camp, the San Diego State University Folk Dance Conference, Santa Barbara Folk Dance Conference, and Stockton Folk Dance Camp in California, and at many colleges and universities.
+He taught in Taiwan, Hong Kong, Japan, and Australia.
 He also was invited to teach a Black Sea suite to the the Pittsburgh-based Duquesne University Tamburitzans.

 Among Bora's publications and dance syllabi are

-Dances Bora has taught include Agir Kovenk, Agrı Oyunu, Akçaabat, Ali Paşa, Ararat, Ata Bari, Ata Bari-Daldalan, Avreş Elazig, Ayşat, Bariş Halayi, Baş Bar, Bengi, Berde, Berde oun Havasi, Bır Mumdur, Bitliste Beşbin Hane, Bombili, Bübül Oy, Çapik, Çayda Çıra, Çeçeno, Çepikli, Çıçıt, Dambasi, De Get Bayburt, Deli Horon, Delile, Delilo, Derhule, Dokuzlu-Antep, Düz Horon, Eminem, Erek Halayi, Erzurum-Kiz, Esmer, Garzané, Garzané Bitlis, Gul Dali, Gün Ola, Güzelleme, Halay, Harmandali Zaybek, Hora, Horon Kurma, Hoş Bilezik, İşte Hendek, İstıp, Kabadayı, Kafkas, Kalayçı, Kamber, Karanfilli, Karsi Bar, Karşılama, Kavak, Keçiko, Keklik, Kemane, Kemençe, Kız Hazneden, Kız Oyunu, Koçeri, Köroğlu Daglari, Konyali, Leylim, Lo Berde, Lorke Lorke, Mani, Miço, Muş Bari, Oğuzlu, Oğuzlu Antep, Papuri, Rençber, Sadiye, Saç Bağı, Sallama, Sekine, Şeyh Şamil, Sıksara, Sivas Kız Dansları, Tonya (Duz Horon), Turkish Syrto, Türkmen Kızı, Tuvak, Üç Ayak, Veysel Barı, Yahsinin Gelini, Yarım Kasap, Yavuz, Yaylalar, Yenı Yol, Yoğurt, and
+Dances Bora taught include Agir Kovenk, Agrı Oyunu, Akçaabat, Ali Paşa, Ararat, Ata Bari, Ata Bari-Daldalan, Avreş Elazig, Ayşat, Bariş Halayi, Baş Bar, Bengi, Berde, Berde oun Havasi, Bır Mumdur, Bitliste Beşbin Hane, Bombili, Bübül Oy, Çapik, Çayda Çıra, Çeçeno, Çepikli, Çıçıt, Dambasi, De Get Bayburt, Deli Horon, Delile, Delilo, Derhule, Dokuzlu-Antep, Düz Horon, Eminem, Erek Halayi, Erzurum-Kiz, Esmer, Garzané, Garzané Bitlis, Gul Dali, Gün Ola, Güzelleme, Halay, Harmandali Zaybek, Hora, Horon Kurma, Hoş Bilezik, İşte Hendek, İstıp, Kabadayı, Kafkas, Kalayçı, Kamber, Karanfilli, Karsi Bar, Karşılama, Kavak, Keçiko, Keklik, Kemane, Kemençe, Kız Hazneden, Kız Oyunu, Koçeri, Köroğlu Daglari, Konyali, Leylim, Lo Berde, Lorke Lorke, Mani, Miço, Muş Bari, Oğuzlu, Oğuzlu Antep, Papuri, Rençber, Sadiye, Saç Bağı, Sallama, Sekine, Şeyh Şamil, Sıksara, Sivas Kız Dansları, Tonya (Duz Horon), Turkish Syrto, Türkmen Kızı, Tuvak, Üç Ayak, Veysel Barı, Yahsinin Gelini, Yarım Kasap, Yavuz, Yaylalar, Yenı Yol, Yoğurt, and